 conditions of access to the station building and platforms, including whether the station is classified as accessible for PRMs and whether is staffed for PRM support,

 at least on its official website.
-This website shall comply with web content accessibility guidelines which take into account the needs of people with auditory and/or visual impairment.
+This website shall be accessible to persons with disabilities.

 This process shall be performed for the first publication at the latest six months after this TSI comes into force.
 Any modifications to this information shall be published at least 6 days before the modification enters into force.
 The railway undertaking shall list the articles which have been modified compared to the previous version.
 On each occasion the railway undertaking shall maintain on its official website the previous version of this information.

-The railway undertaking or ticket vendor sends an availability/reservation request for PRM assistance to the addressed system(s)

-If the railway undertaking or ticket vendor uses IT communication for the purposes of sending an availability / reservation request for PRM assistance, such request must comply with the relevant provisions.
+If the railway undertaking or ticket vendor uses IT communication for the purposes of sending an availability / reservation request for PRM assistance, such request must comply with the relevant provisions

-The possibility of making a reservation for PRM assistance shall be subject to the existence of a commercial agreement between the carrier(s) and distributor(s) involved.
-Such agreements can include charges, technical and safety standards, specific limitations in terms of trains, origins/destinations, tariffs, sales channels, etc.

-Subject to an agreement between the parties involved, the requesting distribution system shall send to the system requests for the relevant train availability/reservation in respect of the specified type of assistance.
+The requesting distribution system shall send to the system requests for the relevant train availability/reservation in respect of the specified type of assistance.

 The main types of requests shall be: